 Baywatch is a film about an ‘elite’ group of lifeguards in Miami who are the superheroes of the Bay, saving the lives of people behind a ridiculous green screen effect.
 When a new drug washes up on shore described as ‘Bath Salts on Meth’ Mitch (Dwayne Johnson) and a group of new recruits Summer Quinn (Alexandra Daddario) and former Gold Medalist Matt Brody (Efron) to do what lifeguards do and solve crimes and kick ass.

 As annoying as cinematic universes have gotten, it would be great to know what angle they were coming from with this film with instead of trying to be a bit of everything and be completely confusing.
-Secondly, the film prides itself in it’s ‘Hard R’ rating.
-For you men out there thinking that means you are going to get Alexandra Daddario in full frontal nudity, what you are actually going to get is a 10-minute gag of someone getting their dick stuck in a chair and Zac Efron touching a fake penis…so basically you get the Seth Rogen brand of what a Hard R comedy is supposed to be and nobody wins at the end of it.
+Secondly, the film prides itself on it’s ‘Hard R’ rating.
+For you men out there thinking that means you are going to get Alexandra Daddario in full frontal nudity, what you are actually going to get is a 10-minute gag of someone getting their dick stuck in a chair and Zac Efron touching a fake penis…so basically you get the Seth Rogen brand of what a Hard R comedy is supposed to be.

 There is no way around it, Baywatch is amiss on almost every level.
 Rock’s likable charm can’t save this film and honestly, he’s much better in action films than trying to save BS comedies like this.
 Zac Efron has his name attached to another stinker, and I’m not sure any of the women actually won being in his film, except Kelly Rohrbach on the basis you actually know who she is now.
 Baywatch is a sad cash grab that makes sad cash grabs look bad.

 Don’t forget to Subscribe for Updates.
 Also, Follow Us at Society-Reviews, YouTube, Instagram, Twitter, Odysee, Twitch, & Letterboxd